Images in Quick Deploy

 - Select Delete Image at the bottom of the card.
 Confirm the deletion.

 Install a Windows VDA on an image

-Use the following procedure when preparing a Windows image that you plan to import into the Citrix service.
+Use the following procedure when preparing a Windows image that you plan to import into Citrix DaaS.

 For Linux VDA installation guidance, see the Linux VDA product documentation.